creativecommons/quantifying/README.md

 - [Black][black]: the uncompromising Python code formatter
 - [flake8][flake8]: a python tool that glues together pep8, pyflakes, mccabe, and third-party plugins to check the style and quality of some python code.
-- [isort][isort]: A Python utility / library to sort imports (It doesn't import any libraries, it only sorts and formats them).
+- [isort][isort]: A Python utility / library to sort imports
+	- It doesn't import any libraries, it only sorts and formats them.

 [ccospyguide]: https://opensource.creativecommons.org/contributing-code/python-guidelines/
 [black]: https://github.com/psf/black